Aikon-platform/aikon-demo/front/README.md

 If you prefer apache2, you can also use gunicorn this way (and configure a proxy pass in apache), or directly use apache's mod_wsgi.

-The discover-demo runs this way.
+The AIKON-demo runs this way.
 To install it, follow the [official documentation](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-installation-guide.html).
 A few tips:

   - when running `configure`, do `./configure --with-python=/usr/bin/python3`
   - at the step "Loading Module Into Apache", the conf file should be `/etc/apache2/apache2.conf`